aregtech/areg-sdk/examples/23_pubsubmix/ReadMe.md

 # 23_pubsubmix Project Overview

 The **23_pubsubmix** project demonstrates a hybrid *Publish/Subscribe* (Pub/Sub) service where both publishers and subscribers can operate within the same process or across different processes in a multi-process environment.
-This setup allows local subscribers to receive updates reliably, even during network disruptions.
+This setup allows local subscribers of **Public Service** data to receive updates reliably, even during network disruptions.

 Using **Object Remote Procedure Call (Object RPC)** for efficient **Inter-Process Communication (IPC)**, this project ensures that subscribers dynamically receive the latest data upon subscription, whether the communication is local or remote.
 This example highlights the flexibility of combining both local and remote Pub/Sub communication within the same application.

+> [!IMPORTANT]
+> To test this example, ensure an `mcrouter` process is running on a network-accessible machine to enable message routing.
+Verify that the `areg.init` configuration file includes the correct IP address and port number for the `mcrouter`.

 ## Key Concepts